-His research has also proven that strength training is great for stimulating muscle growth via mechanical tension, so we can start our full-body routine with a little strength training.
+His research also proves that strength training is great for stimulating muscle growth via mechanical tension, so we can start our full-body routine with a little strength training.
 We can prioritize the biggest compound lifts that will stimulate the most muscles at once, such as the bench press, squat, deadlift, chin-up, row and overhead press.

 That same research also shows that bodybuilding is superior for stimulating muscle growth via metabolic stress, so we can add that in too.
 Also, Dr. James Krieger’s meta-analyses have shown that muscle grows more quickly with more volume (more sets/reps).
 Other research shows that bodybuilding is the most ideal for boosting volume because it stimulates a maximal amount of muscle growth with a minimal amount of time, energy and overall stress on your body.

-And we know that some muscles are more attractive than others (full article here), so we can prioritize shoulder, chest and arm growth while just making sure that our legs are strong and functional.
+And we know that some muscles are more attractive than others (full article here), so we can prioritize our shoulder, chest and arm growth while making sure that our legs are strong and functional.
 This gets most of our growth happening in the places with the most visual impact, but we still build powerful, athletic, and healthy bodies.

 But this brings us to another problem…

 Going to the gym can be rough for us skinny guys